Due to lack of both professional and public awareness of this condition, IGT families' claims are met with disbelief and criticism.

 I immediately began to increase the supplementation we gave her.
 I continued to breastfeed prior to each supplementation for the next 5 months, holding out some small hope that my milk supply would increase (I had heard that domperidone takes some time to kick in).
 After ramping up the supplementation she weighed 7 lbs by the time she was 1 month old, almost back up to her birth weight.

-UPDATE FEBRUARY 2011: Our third child was born in Canada in August 2010.
-After reading Making More Milk I decided to try breastfeeding at the END of each formula feeding,
+UPDATE 2012: After reading Making More Milk I decided to try breastfeeding our third child at the END of each formula feeding,